atomone-hub/genesis/README.md

 $ATOM toward this service will receive liquid $phATOM tokens.

 In addition to Gaia's $ATOM, AtomOne's $ATONE tokens will also be bondable to
 $phATONE tokens.
-So there will be $phATOM along side $phATOM1 tokens, but with some differences in tokenomics between them.
+So there will be $phATOM along side $phATONE tokens, but with some differences in tokenomics between them.
 We have more control over $phATONE tokenomics, though the changes we introduce for $phATONE may be upstreamed to Gaia for $phATOM.